OXID-eSales/examples-module/README.md

 * Avoid the extension of shop core classes as much as possible
   * Prefer event listeners, DI service decoration/replacement
   * If extension is necessary, follow minimal invasion principle
+* Tests are a good example of Unit usage

 ## Examples